Back | Home | Aller à version française

 8C.
 Presentification conducts.
 Peak Experiences

 8D.
-Ideation of presence-absence.
+Ideations of presence-absence.
 The absolutes: eternity-immortality, ubiquity-infinity, spontaneity-almighty-power.
 Strong versus weak freedom

 8E.
 Real and Desire